 A UART is a logic IC that typically converts parallel data to an asynchronous (async) serial stream or its reverse.
 Some UARTs also incorporate data buffers, serial clock circuits and control line logic/signals.
 The most common type of UARTs people are familiar with have been used in personal computers as asynchronous serial ports for MODEMs, printers and terminals.
-In addition there is a similar IC called a USART (universal synchronous/asynchronous receiver/transmitter).
-This IC also includes circuitry to support synchronous (sync) serial communications.
+In addition to the UART, there is a similar IC called a USART.
+This IC also includes additional circuitry to support synchronous (sync) serial communications.